NOTE: Shout-Out examples under here are for specific entries in the Scooby Doo franchise that don't have their own page.

 Certain shout outs for Scooby-Doo!
 Mystery Incorporated belong here.

-Certain shout outs for the direct-to-videos belong here.
+Certain shout outs for the direct-to-video films belong here.

 Certain shout outs for the rest of the Scooby-Doo franchise belong here.